DASISH/qddt-client/README.md

 ## Credits

 Based on https://github.com/mgechev/angular2-seed/
-We will follow changes here as well, and implement big changes to our tool chain as they appear.
+We will follow changes here as well, and implement them to our tool chain as they appear.